timclipsham/tfs-hipchat/README.md

 6. Configure your TFS instance to push notifications for the desired events

-NOTE: The windows service sends errors to the windows Event Log and not to the console.
+NOTE: The windows service sends errors to the windows event log and not to the console.

 ### How to: Configure your TFS instance
 #### Using the web UI